 ||2 lb 3 oz

 ||2 lb 4 oz

-- Combine yogurt and orange juice together in an 8 quart measurement-marked food storage container and stir until well mixed.
+- Combine yogurt and orange juice together, stir until mixed well.

-- Add applesauce, 2 cups at a time, stirring until smooth after each addition.
+- Add applesauce, 2 cups at a time, stirring until smooth.
+Refrigerate